paterson1720/remix-breeze/packages/auth/README.md

 ## Existing project ?

 If you have an existing project and you want to add authentication to it, following this tutorial to add a full authentication flow to your app.
 This tutorial assumes your app is using Prisma ORM and Tailwindcss.
-If you are not using Prisma, you can still follow along, but you'll need to [configure your own adapter](#advanced-usage-custom-database-adapter).
+If you are not using Prisma, you can still follow along, but you'll need to [provide a custom database adapter](#provide-a-custom-database-adapter).

 - Install the library in your Remix app